-Among other things, staff can help with issues relating to looking for a job in the Öresund region, Danish apprenticeships, tax rules, social insurance when you commute between Sweden and Denmark, etc. The information centre annually serves over 25,000 visitors through direct customer contact, mail and telephone.
+Among other things, staff can help with issues relating to looking for a job in the Öresund region, Danish apprenticeships, tax rules, social insurance when you commute between Sweden and Denmark, etc. The information centre annually serves around 20,000 visitors through direct customer contact, mail and telephone.

 - Tailored information meetings for companies before recruitment or establishment on the other side of the strait

-You can find opening hours, a map and more information here.
+You can find opening hours, a map and more information in the link below.

 How Øresunddirekt Sweden is financed